arColm/javascript-miniprojects/README.md

 **battleship** : Game of battleship where the player plays against a computer.
 Primarily practicing simple TDD principles.

 **cv-application** : form to submit basic personal information. practicing basics of React

+**memory-game** : memory game similar to visual memory test on Human Benchmark. practicing basics of React -- using functional components, hooks